SEONGHOANAI/Introduction-to-Data-Mining/README.md

 # Apriori algorithm
-"a1/apriori" contains "A1_G13_t1.java", implementation of apriori algorithm.
+"A1_G13_t1.java", implementation of apriori algorithm.

 ## run example in ubuntu shell